dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 The next iteration in a model building would be to look at the data and see what pattern emerges which makes this/ train a different model/ tune the model parameter to look for specific patterns.

+### Disclaimer:
+This is a demonstration of how machine learning models can be trained on available patient data and the study of how the model works in new data.
+Please do consult a doctor for actual interpretations and risk factors.

 **Acknowledgements**